 Examples of recent AEC 446 student research:

-- “Impacts of renewable energy sources on electricity prices in the United States”
+- “The impacts of renewable energy production on average housing values in the United States”

-- “Impacts of natural space on mental health: An econometric analysis”
+- “The impacts of air quality on asthma in California: An econometric analysis”

 -